qua-platform/qua-libs/bakary/readme.md

     Op4 = [2., 2., 2.]
     b.add_Op("Op2", "qe1", [Op3, Op4])
     b.play("Op1", "qe1")
-    # The baked waveform is at this point I : [0.3, 0.3, 0.3, 0.3, 0.3]
+    # The baked waveform is at this point I: [0.3, 0.3, 0.3, 0.3, 0.3]
-    #                                     Q : [0.2, 0.2, 0.2, 0.3, 0.4]
+    #                                     Q: [0.2, 0.2, 0.2, 0.3, 0.4]
     b.play_at("Op3", "qe1", t=-2) #t indicates the time index where this new sample should be added
-    # The baked waveform is now I : [0.3, 0.3, 0.3, 1.3, 1.3, 1.0]
+    # The baked waveform is now I: [0.3, 0.3, 0.3, 1.3, 1.3, 1.0]
-    #                                     Q : [0.2, 0.2, 0.2, 2.3, 2.4, 2.0]
+    #                           Q: [0.2, 0.2, 0.2, 2.3, 2.4, 2.0]

-""" At the baking exit, the config will have an updated sample adapted for QUA compilation, according to the padding_method chosen, in this case: """ I : [0, 0, 0, 0, 0, 0.3, 0.3, 0.3, 1.3, 1.3, 1.0, 0, 0, 0, 0, 0],
+At the baking exit, the config will have an updated sample adapted for QUA compilation, according to the padding_method chosen, in this case: """
+I: [0, 0, 0, 0, 0, 0.3, 0.3, 0.3, 1.3, 1.3, 1.0, 0, 0, 0, 0, 0],
 Q:  [0, 0, 0, 0, 0, 0.2, 0.2, 0.2, 2.3, 2.4, 2.0, 0, 0, 0, 0, 0]
 ```
-The **play_at** command can also be used as a single play statement involving a wait time and a play statement.
+The ``play_at()`` command can also be used as a single play statement involving a wait time and a play statement.
 In fact, if the time index indicated in the function is actually out of the range of the existing sample, a wait command is automatically added until reaching this time index (recall that the index corresponds to the time in ns) and starts inserting the operation indicated at this time.
-See the example below :
+See the example below:

 ```
 with baking(config=config, padding_method="symmetric_r") as b: